-First Openly Transgender Professional Athlete Retires
+First Openly Transgender Professional Team Athlete Retires

 Two Students Discuss The Impact Of Trump's Rollback Of Transgender Protections

 Browne's season could come to an end soon as the Buffalo Beauts take on the New York Riveters in the semi-finals of the Isobel Cup playoffs Friday night.
-But, he's not thinking about that.
+But he's not thinking about that.

 "I don't think it's hit yet, but it definitely will hit me once the buzzer goes," he says.